OUR POLICIES

 Article 5 of the GDPR requires that personal data shall be:

-a. processed lawfully, fairly and in a transparent manner in relation to individuals;
+a.
+Processed lawfully, fairly, and in a transparent manner in relation to individuals;

-c. adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed;
+c.
+Adequate, relevant, and limited to what is necessary in relation to the purposes for which they are processed;

-d. accurate and, where necessary, kept up to date; every reasonable step must be taken to ensure that personal data that are inaccurate, having regard to the purposes for which they are processed, are erased or rectified without delay;
+d.
+Accurate and, where necessary, kept up to date; every reasonable step must be taken to ensure that personal data that are inaccurate, having regard to the purposes for which they are processed, are erased or rectified without delay;

-e. kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed; personal data may be stored for longer periods insofar as the personal data will be processed solely for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes subject to implementation of the appropriate technical and organisational measures required by the GDPR in order to safeguard the rights and freedoms of individuals; and
+e.
+Kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed; personal data may be stored for longer periods insofar as the personal data will be processed solely for archiving purposes in the public interest, scientific or historical research purposes, or statistical purposes subject to the implementation of the appropriate technical and organisational measures required by the GDPR in order to safeguard the rights and freedoms of individuals; and

-f. processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.”
+f.
+Processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction, or damage, using appropriate technical or organisational measures.

-2. General provisions
+2. General Provisions

 a.
-This policy applies to all personal data processed by MXFD IT Support & Infrastructure
+This policy applies to all personal data processed by MXFD IT Support & Infrastructure.

 b.
-The Responsible Person shall take responsibility for MXFD IT Support & Infrastructure ongoing compliance with this policy.
+The Responsible Person shall ensure ongoing compliance with this policy.

 c.
 This policy shall be reviewed at least annually.

-3. Lawful, fair and transparent processing
+3. Lawful, Fair, and Transparent Processing

 b.
 The Register of Systems shall be reviewed at least annually.

-4. Lawful purposes
+4. Lawful Purposes

 a.
-All data processed by MXFD IT Support & Infrastructure must be done on one of the following lawful bases: consent, contract, legal obligation, vital interests, public task or legitimate interests
+All data processed by MXFD IT Support & Infrastructure must be done on one of the following lawful bases: consent, contract, legal obligation, vital interests, public task, or legitimate interests (see ICO guidance for more information).

 b.
 MXFD IT Support & Infrastructure shall note the appropriate lawful basis in the Register of Systems.